 Voluntary work experience

 Look for volunteering experience via youth clubs, advice services or victim support organisations, or any voluntary agency that seeks to help people.
-Your local volunteer bureau can also connect you to nearby organisations needing volunteers, and your university is likely to be involved in community projects too.
+Your local volunteer centre might also connect you to nearby organisations needing volunteers.
+Your university is likely to be involved in community projects, too.

-Alternatively, you could find suitable opportunities through Do-it, a national database of volunteering opportunities, or vinspired, which connects 16- to 30-year-olds with volunteering opportunities in England.
-If you want to travel, you could also explore opportunities available through VSO (Voluntary Service Overseas) and other organisations offering volunteer work abroad.
+Alternatively, you could find suitable opportunities through Do-it, a national database of volunteering opportunities, or search for social media pages that provide details of local voluntary positions (eg the Colchester community volunteer group or the Birmingham voluntary service council Facebook groups).
+If you want to travel, you could also explore opportunities available through Voluntary Service Overseas (VSO).

 Paid work experience

 Social care work is also relevant.
 For example, you might be able to find paid work in a residential home or day centre.
-Check your local jobs website for vacancies and look for adverts on community noticeboards, in newsletters and via your local authority.
+Check your local authority website for vacancies and look for adverts in local newspapers or their websites.
+You could also take a look at the CharityJob website, which lists both paid and voluntary opportunities.

 How long does my social work experience need to be?